crsegerie/deep_research_citations/input_body.md

 ### **Technical Safeguards within Models**

-Beyond access control, researchers are developing techniques to build safety mechanisms directly into the models themselves or their deployment pipelines.
+Beyond access control and instruction tuning techniques like RLHF, researchers are developing techniques to build safety mechanisms directly into the models themselves or their deployment pipelines.

-  - **Circuit Breakers:** Inspired by representation engineering, circuit breakers aim to detect and interrupt the internal activation patterns associated with harmful outputs as they form.X86 By "rerouting" these harmful representations (e.g., using Representation Rerouting with LoRRA), this technique can prevent the generation of harmful content, demonstrating robustness against unseen adversarial attacks while potentially preserving model utility.X86 This approach targets the model's intrinsic capacity for harm, making it potentially more robust than input/output filtering.X86
+  - **Circuit Breakers:** Inspired by representation engineering, circuit breakers aim to detect and interrupt the internal activation patterns associated with harmful outputs as they form.X86 By "rerouting" these harmful representations (e.g., using Representation Rerouting with LoRRA), this technique can prevent the generation of harmful content, demonstrating robustness against unseen adversarial attacks while potentially preserving model utility.X86 This approach targets the model's intrinsic capacity for harm, making it potentially more robust than input/output filtering.
+TODO: Add a diagram
-  - **Machine Unlearning:** This involves techniques to selectively remove specific knowledge or capabilities from a trained model without full retraining.X87 Applications relevant to misuse prevention include removing knowledge about dangerous substances or weapons X89, erasing harmful biases, or removing jailbreak vulnerabilities.X89 Techniques range from gradient-based methods to parameter modification and model editing.X87 However, challenges remain in ensuring complete and robust forgetting, evaluating success, avoiding catastrophic forgetting of useful knowledge, and scaling these methods efficiently.X87
+  - **Machine Unlearning:** This involves techniques to selectively remove specific knowledge or capabilities from a trained model without full retraining.X87 Applications relevant to misuse prevention include removing knowledge about dangerous substances or weapons X89, erasing harmful biases, or removing jailbreak vulnerabilities.X89 Techniques range from gradient-based methods to parameter modification and model editing.X87 However, challenges remain in ensuring complete and robust forgetting, avoiding catastrophic forgetting of useful knowledge, and scaling these methods efficiently.

 ### **Box: The impossible challenge of creating tamper resistant safeguards**